- What is Placenta Accreta Spectrum?

 - Having had previous removal of a fibroid, a surgical procedure known as a myomectomy.

-- Previous surgery for a miscarriage such as a “D&C”, Dilation and curettage
+- Previous surgery for a miscarriage such as a “D&C”, Dilation and curettage, or a surgical termination.

 - How is placenta accreta spectrum diagnosed?